Fact checkedFact Checked

 CBD patches can be shipped to all 50 states except for medical marijuana products that carry >0.3% THC, such as what Mary’s Medicinals might carry.

-How Does a CBD Patch Work?
+How Does A CBD Patch Work?

 The transdermal system employs different strategies to enhance absorption, and thus, effectiveness.